Leorev01/Meeteen---Advanced-events-management-platform/README.md

-# Meeteen - My Meetup App
+# Meeteen - Advanced Events Management Platform

-Welcome to **Meeteen**, a modern web application built with [Next.js](https://nextjs.org) to help users track and visualize their activities.
-This project leverages the power of [Supabase](https://supabase.com/) for backend services and [Tailwind CSS](https://tailwindcss.com/) for responsive, sleek designs.
+Welcome to **Meeteen**, a feature-rich web application built with [Next.js](https://nextjs.org) to help users create, manage, and participate in events.
+This project leverages [Supabase](https://supabase.com/) for backend services, [Tailwind CSS](https://tailwindcss.com/) for responsive design, and integrates advanced features like real-time chat, Google Maps API, and dynamic data visualizations.

 ## 🚀 Features

-- **User Authentication**: Secure login and user management powered by Supabase.
+- **User Management**: Full CRUD operations for user accounts.
-- **Activity Tracking**: Fetch and display user activities from the database.
+- **Event Management**: Create, edit, delete, and view events with detailed information.
+- **Chatroom for Events**: Real-time chat functionality for each event.
+- **Google Maps Integration**: Display event locations on a map and filter events by distance using Google Maps and Geocoder APIs.
+- **Image Storage**: Upload and manage event images using Supabase buckets.
-- **Interactive Charts**: Visualize user activities with dynamic line and pie charts.
+- **Activity Tracking**: Visualize user activities with dynamic charts (line and pie charts).
 - **Responsive Design**: Optimized for both desktop and mobile devices.

 ---